 Stokesay Court

 Stokesay Court is a remarkable late-Victorian survival set within extensive grounds in the rolling South Shropshire countryside, with panoramic views across to Ludlow and the Clee Hills.
 The house was built for a wealthy Victorian manufacturer, entrepreneur and philanthropist, who had made his fortune in the glove-making business in partnership with the Dent brothers.
 Designed by Thomas Harris, the house was at the cutting edge of technology when it was completed in 1892, only six months before owner John Derby Allcroft's death.
 Equipped with a large boiler and underfloor heating, the house was one of the first private homes in England to have integral electric light, powered by large lead batteries.
 Much of the early technology has been preserved, nowadays mostly for display.
-Stokesay is now probably best known for the 2007 award-winning film adaptation of Ian McEwan's best selling novel, “Atonement”, and its success has contributed considerably to the revival of the house.
+Stokesay is now probably best known for the 2007 award-winning film adaptation of Ian McEwan's best selling novel, Atonement, and its success has contributed considerably to the revival of the house.
 Many artefacts from the film remain on display.

 The landscaped gardens and grounds contain a fountain, grotto, woodland walks and a series of pools connected by cascades, rills and steps.

 Tickets £49 including tea/coffee and cakes at Broadward Hall and drinks and canapés at Stokesay Court.
+Tickets for the garden tour and tea at Broadward Hall only are £22.

 Directions